-8.1 Internal Controls and Accountability Measures to Help Ensure Program Integrity
+8.1 Internal Controls and Accountability Measures To Help Ensure Program Integrity

-8.1.1 Fiscal management practices

-Lead Agencies must ensure the integrity of the use of funds through sound fiscal management and must ensure that financial practices are in place (98.68 (a)(1)).
+8.1.1 Lead Agencies must ensure the integrity of the use of funds through sound fiscal management and must ensure that financial practices are in place (98.68 (a)(1)).
 Describe the processes in place for the Lead Agency to ensure sound fiscal management practices for all expenditures of CCDF funds.
 Check all that apply: